 2. Change the point from which the scaling occurs.

-Typically, we’ll scale from the center for the photo so both the top and bottom of the photo may be subject to a bit of cropping.
+Typically, we’ll scale from the center of the photo so both the top and bottom of the photo may be subject to a bit of cropping.
 However, working with bio photos, for example, we are careful not to crop off the heads of the subjects.
 In that case, we’d fix the top of the photo with only the bottom of the photo subject to cropping.

 3. Used fixed-width images.